 8. Prepare Your Tax Return

-For better or worse, it’s that time of year anyway.
-You need to file a tax return, and you’ll never have a more convenient time than while under quarantine.
+If you haven’t filed your tax return yet, you’ll never have a more convenient time than while under quarantine.

 Today’s tax preparation software through companies like TurboTax or H&R Block is smarter than ever, helping you squeeze out every last deduction.
 Many even help alert you to audit triggers so you don’t inadvertently bring down the wrath of Uncle Sam.